coderkd10/multer_demo/README.md

     }
 }
 ```
-This uploads the file `okasaki.pdf` present in the download directory.
+This uploads the file `okasaki.pdf` present in the downloads directory in home.
 The file is uploaded to the public directory of the webserver under `uploads/6cd4b17ddb5eae48abb843b0d8c057b0`

 To test if the file has been actually uploaded simply download it using wget as follows :